JacobMDavidson/JacobMDavidson.github.io/_posts/android/2015-10-02-computersms.md

 The TCPServer class extends the Thread class.
 When run, this class instantiates a ServerSocket with port 0 which assigns it the next available port.
 The service type and port are bundled into a JmDNS ServiceInfo object with the name *"ComputerSMS"* and the service is broadcast.
 The TCPServer then waits for a client to connect.

 Once connected, the TCPServer sends out the Diffie-Hellman public key and waits to receive the clients public key.
 The shared secret is calculated and the AES private key is determined.
-Once the AES private key is set, the TCPServer sits in a while loop waiting for incoming messages from the client that is decrypts and passes to the messageReceived method defined in the ServerBoard class.
+Once the AES private key is set, the TCPServer sits in a loop waiting for incoming messages from the client that it decrypts and passes to the messageReceived method defined in the ServerBoard class.

 #### <u>The SMSMessage Class:</u>

 The simple SMSMessage class provides a framework for mapping XML messages to java objects via the JaxB libraries.
-Incoming XML messages are unmarshalled into an SMSMessage object, and outgoing messages are marshalled from a SMSMessage object into a valid XML message.
+Incoming XML messages are unmarshalled into an SMSMessage object, and outgoing messages are marshalled from a SMSMessage object into a valid XML message before transmission.

 ## The ComputerSMS Android Application